getAlby/hub/README.md

 - `budget_renewal` (optional) reset the budget at the end of the given budget renewal.
 Can be `never` (default), `daily`, `weekly`, `monthly`, `yearly`
 - `request_methods` (optional) url encoded, space separated list of request types that you need permission for: `pay_invoice` (default), `get_balance` (see NIP47).
 For example: `..&request_methods=pay_invoice%20get_balance`
 - `notification_types` (optional) url encoded, space separated list of notification types that you need permission for: For example: `..&notification_types=payment_received%20payment_sent`
+- `isolated` (optional) makes an isolated app connection with its own balance and only access to its own transaction list. e.g. `&isolated=true`.
+If using this option, you should not pass any custom request methods or notification types, nor set a budget or expiry.

 Example: